Discover these gorgeous getaways on the East Coast of the USA that are perfect for a weekend break.

 One of the most highly trafficked National Parks in the country, Great Smoky Mountains National Park is a wonderful place to get some fresh air and enjoy the outdoors for a weekend.

 Why Smoky?
 Because, if you get up early enough on a clear day, you can watch the sunrise over misty, fog covered valleys.
+Head to Newfound Gap or Oconaluftee Valley for the best views.

 For a few special weekends in the summer, one of the most interesting natural phenomena in this part of the world occurs – the fireflies in the Great Smoky Mountains have synchronized displays.
-I can’t wait to head to the park one summer and see this spectacle for myself!

 New York City & Upstate New York